cirosantilli/android-cheat/gradle/README.md

 # Gradle

-Tired of fighting to minimize unminimizable android studio bloat, just keep all the crap in the repo and be done with it.
+Pre-requisites:

+- install Android Studio and the SDK
+- ensure that `adb shell` works, i.e. you can connect with USB or TCP to a device or emulator instance

+Build all examples, install them to the device, and run one of them:

+    ./build -i
+    ./run TextViewBold/

+Build one example, install it to the device, and run it:

+    ./build -i TextViewBold/
+    ./run TextViewBold/

+or equivalently:

+    ./build -i -r TextViewBold/

+Uninstall all examples from the device:

+    ./build -u

+Start a new project from the boilerplate of an existing one:

+    ./template NewTextViewBold TextViewBold/
+    ./build -i -r NewTextViewBold/

+I'm a newb and I want to edit the project with Android Studio instead of Vim:

+- launch IDE
-All projects must be imported, run correctly and not generate any produce no `git diff` with "Open an existing Android Studio project".
+- "Open an existing Android Studio project"
+- select a directory

-Initial templates obtained from Android Studio new projects, then similar ones forked with the `./template` script.
+I got tired of fighting to minimize unminimizable Android Studio bloat of 20 million files to run a hello world program, and now just keep all the generated crap in the repo and be done with it.
+For most apps, please just ignore all files, and go straight for the `MainActivity.java`.
+Initial templates were obtained from Android Studio new projects, then similar ones forked with the `./template` script.

 1. [Getting started](getting-started.md)
 1. [Examples](examples.md)